OpenSooq/Charizard/README.md

     $ npm run cron
   ```

-* create .env file and add to it the environment variables if you want to override the defaults ones that set in proj.js file.
+* Note: To override the configuration, you can create  .env file and add to it the environment variables.

 * to start the porject run web command:
   ```bash
     $ npm run web
   ```

-* By following above steps you will be running your own charizard.
-If any of these steps do not work for you, please report this as issue on this github repository and we will look into it as soon as possible!
+* The defualt url will be http://localhost:3000/ .
+By following above steps you will be running your own charizard.
+You are welcome to contribute with us or getting an imporvement to make it live.